 It is important that as soon as the line manager is made aware of a concern that is medium or high risk that there is a review undertaken of the whole of the incident through a fact find.
 This is an exploratory exercise to gather facts and gain an understanding of the situation that has occurred before making any decisions.
 All staff on duty should be asked if they know anything about the incident/event so that a full picture is obtained.
-It is not an attempt to prove the concern.
+It is not an attempt to prove the concern, and staff are met with by line manager and staff representatives are not present at this stage however advice can be obtained from representative outside of the meeting.